PGmacs

 Inserting, copying and deleting rows

-To insert a new row into a table, press + in the table buffer.
+To insert a new row into a table, press + in the row-list buffer.
 You will be prompted for the values of each column for which a default value is not specified (in the minibuffer), then the new row will be inserted.
 You can also insert a new row by entering new values in a widget-based buffer by pressing i (this may be more convenient if the table contains many rows, or the values to enter are very long).

 To copy/paste rows, press k to copy the row to the PGmacs kill buffer (this only copies, without deleting the row), then y to insert a new row with the same values.
-Any columns that have a default value specified (for example, primary key rows that pull a value from an integer sequence, or are specified as SERIAL, or timestap values that default to now) will be inserted with a new generated value, rather than the value in the copied row.
+Any columns that have a default value specified (for example, primary key rows that pull a value from an integer sequence, or are specified as SERIAL, or timestamp values that default to now) will be inserted with a new generated value, rather than the value in the copied row.

 Screenshot table